Apache Spark Cluster Managers – YARN, Mesos & Standalone

 Hadoop YARN has a Web UI for the ResourceManager and the NodeManager.
 The ResourceManager UI provides metrics for the cluster.
 And the NodeManager provides information for each node, the applications and containers running on the node.

-In conclusion to Apache Spark Cluster Managers, we can say Standalone mode is easy to set up among all.
+Hence, in this Apache Spark Cluster Managers tutorial, we can say Standalone mode is easy to set up among all.
 It will provide almost all the same features as the other cluster managers.

-One advantage of Mesos over both YARN and the standalone mode is its fine-grained sharing option.
-This lets interactive applications (Spark shell) scale down their CPU allocation between commands.
+Also, one advantage of Mesos over both YARN and the standalone mode is its fine-grained sharing option.
+Now, this lets interactive applications (Spark shell) scale down their CPU allocation between commands.
 This makes it attractive in environments where many users are running interactive shells.

 If you like this blog or have any query about Apache Spark Cluster Managers, so, do let us know by leaving a comment.